-Tame the desire: tell yourself you can have it ‘some other time’
+Tame the desire by having it ‘some other time’

 In a series of experiments the researchers presented tempting but unhealthy snacks to volunteers and measured what worked best for reducing desire and consumption.
 They found that to deny strong cravings for snacks is not very effective.
 In fact, even if the volunteers succeeded in restraining themselves for a while, they would eat more later on.